Original source: Adobe Marketo Engage User Groups

-This session from Adobe Marketo Engage User Groups covered a lot of ground.
+This video from Adobe Marketo Engage User Groups covered a lot of ground.
 3 segments stood out as worth your time.
 Everything below links directly to the timestamp in the original video.

 A Marketo Webhook-to-LLM Pattern That Turns Lead Data Into a Reusable Data Cleaning Engine